Roman Britannia - She's Almost 2000 years old!

 Britain was known to the Romans as Britain or Britannia well before the brief visit by Julius Caesar in 55 BC.
 They regarded it as the "end of the world".
 Julius Caesar made a second visit to Britain the next year.
 Neither of these visits, both of which were restricted to Kent, had any great or lasting effect on the inhabitants.

-In 43 AD, Claudius began a serious attempt to invade, sending his general Aulus Plautius.
+In AD 43, Claudius began a serious attempt to invade, sending his general Aulus Plautius.
 Once a number of battles had been won, Claudius himself visited for a period of sixteen days, for which he became recognised as the triumphant conqueror of Britain.
 Several triumphal arches are believed to have been erected honouring this achievement, including one on the Palatine hill.
 He was also honoured by being given the surname Britannicus, which also passed to his sons.

 The First Britannia Coin